github/opensourcefriday/README.md

 ### Note on Patches/Pull Requests

  * Fork the project.
- * Clone your fork to your local machine.
+ * Clone your fork to your machine.
  * Create a new branch for your feature/fix.
  * Make your feature addition or bug fix.
  * Add tests for it.
 This is important so we don't break it in a future version unintentionally.
  * Submit a pull request.
-Bonus points for topic branches.

 ### Code of Conduct